-Dr John Newall, Associate Professor Piers Dawes and Dr Rebecca Kim, researchers at Sydney’s Macquarie University, have been awarded funding from the United Nations’ Global Partnership for Assistive Technology to address hearing loss in low- and middle-income countries (LMICs).
+Researchers from the Department of Linguistics, in the Australian Hearing Hub, have been awarded a highly competitive grant from the United Nations’ Global Partnership for Assistive Technology to address hearing loss in low- and middle-income countries (LMICs).

-Leader of the Global Hearing Co-operative, Dr John Newall said “This project will drive our understanding of the hearing health needs of those in a diverse range of low- and middle-income countries, and investigate the efficacy of low-cost, scalable hearing interventions.”
+“This project will drive our understanding of the hearing health needs of those in a diverse range of low- and middle-income countries, and investigate the efficacy of low-cost, scalable hearing interventions,” Dr Newall said.

-Dr Newall, the principal investigator, is an audiologist whose primary area of expertise is hearing loss and hearing rehabilitation in LMICs.
-Dr Newall led investigations of hearing handicap as well as an investigation of the effectiveness of two large-scale hearing aid donation programmes in the Philippines.
+Dr Newall is an audiologist whose primary area of expertise is hearing loss and hearing rehabilitation in LMICs.
+Dr Newall has led investigations of hearing handicap as well as an investigation of the effectiveness of two large-scale hearing aid donation programmes in the Philippines.